RBC is one of Canada’s leading Big 5 banks, offering a variety of travel and cash back credit cards.

 You can redeem your Avion Rewards points for gift cards at a rate of 1 cent per point, although with frequent discounts of 30%, you can often get a rate of 1.43 cents per point.
 If you wait for these promotions, you can significantly increase your returns on daily spending, which you can’t do on most no-fee cards.

-Otherwise, like with the Ion+ card, you can upgrade the Ion card to an Avion card to take advantage of exclusive airline transfer partners available to Avion Elite cardholders.
+Otherwise, like with the ION+ card, you can upgrade the ION card to an Avion card to take advantage of exclusive airline transfer partners available to Avion Elite cardholders, or hold both and transfer your Avion Premium points into Avion Elite points.

 Best Cash Back RBC Credit Card